zorkind/Hellion-Rescue-Project/README.md

 - Q: I don't like how a feature is being made.
 Is there any way I can change it or disable it?
 - A: Every feature can be disabled, and most will be able to have their values changed.

-- Q: Are there any stable servers for HRP?
-- A: There are several community servers and a official server active.
-However, the current release (0.0.1) has a bug that makes it hard to connect.
-This will be fixed in version 0.1.0.

 -------------------------